 log/*.log to ignore all files that end in

 .log.)
-Most of these ignored files change frequently and automatically, so including them under version control is inconvenient; moreover, when collaborating with others they can cause frustrating and irrelevant conflicts.
+Most of these ignored files change frequently and automatically, so including them under version control is unnecessary.
+Moreover, when collaborating with others, these irrelevant changes can cause frustrating conflicts.

 .gitignore arranges to ignore Rails documentation files, Vim and Emacs swap files, and (for OS X users) the weird

 .DS_Store directories created by the Mac Finder application.
 If you want to use this broader set of ignored files, open up